-When you bring that soft, sweet-smelling little ball of a puppy into your home, you know right away that she depends on you for, well, everything.
+When you bring that soft, sweet-smelling little ball of puppy fuzz into your home, you know right away that she depends on you for, well, everything.
 It’s up to you to give her all the care she needs every day.
 It can be a little intimidating — she needs the best puppy food, plenty of attention, gentle training, safe toys, puppy socialization, a comfortable home, and proper veterinary care.
 And that includes puppy shots throughout her first year.

 Which Shots Do Puppies Need?

 Going to the vet repeatedly over several months for vaccinations, and then for boosters or titers throughout your dog’s life, may seem like an inconvenience, but the diseases that vaccinations will shield our pets from are dangerous, potentially deadly, and, thankfully, mostly preventable.

 We read about so many different vaccinations, for so many different illnesses, that it can sometimes be confusing to know which vaccinations puppies need and which ones are important but optional.
 Here is an overview of the diseases that vaccinations will help your pet to avoid.

 This highly infectious bacterium causes severe fits of coughing, whooping, vomiting, and, in rare cases, seizures and death.
 It is the primary cause of kennel cough.
 There are injectable and nasal spray vaccines available.